VaishaliQA/Automated_Asana_Demo_App_LoopQA_Assessments/README.md

-# Automated Asana Demo App – Playwright Automation Project
+# Automated Asana App Testing using Playwright

 This repository contains an automation framework for verifying login and task functionality of the **Asana Demo App**.
 The framework is built using **Playwright** with **JavaScript**, following the **Page Object Model (POM)** design pattern for maintainable and scalable test automation.